Fodark/mlp-python/README.md

 Organizing these neurons in layers permits to determine non-linear relationships between inputs.

 ## Structure of the MLP
-Only one hidden layer, with weights initialized with random values.
+Only one hidden layer, with weights initialized with normal distribution values.

 The number of nodes of input, hidden layer and output layer are configurable when instantiating the network.